Rafting Safety and FAQs

-We want you enjoy a magical rafting trip in Maine’s wonderful North Woods, whether you’re a hardcore explorer or a family ready for some outdoor adventure.
-If you have more questions, please don’t hesitate to call us, use Live Chat or email us.
+We want you enjoy an amazing whitewater rafting trip in Maine’s wonderful North Woods, whether you’re an avid adventurer or a family looking to explore the outdoors.
+Below are some of our most frequently asked questions.
+If you have more questions, please don’t hesitate to contact us– via phone, Live Chat, or email.
 We’re here to help!
-You can also visit our Experiences page for help choosing the right adventure for you and your family or friends.
+Also see: Rafting Tips for Beginners.

-For exciting whitewater (lots of big, fast rapids), we recommend spring runoff starting in early May.
-Throughout the summer, daily dam releases on the Kennebec and Penobscot rivers guarantee excellent class 4 and 5 rafting adventures.
+For exciting whitewater (lots of big, fast rapids), we recommend spring runoff starting in early May – particularly the Dead River releases in early to mid May.
+Throughout the rafting season, daily dam releases on the Kennebec (May-October) and Penobscot (Memorial Day Weekend – Labor Day Weekend) rivers guarantee excellent class 4 and 5 rafting adventures.
 The Dead River has only 8 releases per season and those trips fill up fast.
-For a more relaxing time with gorgeous fall foliage, fewer people and higher water flows, we recommend rafting in September and October.
+For crisp mornings and gorgeous fall foliage, fewer people and higher water flows, we recommend rafting in September and October.
+There are daily trips on the Kennebec River through mid October, and two scheduled Kennebec River turbine test days as well as two high water Dead River days.

 For your safety and ours, no alcohol or drugs are permitted either before or during the trip.
 Anyone under the influence of drugs, alcohol, or demonstrating unruly behavior will be denied services, accommodations, and/or trip participation and will be ordered to leave without refund or compensation.
 While Northern Outdoors has more experience running the Penobscot, Kennebec, and Dead rivers than any other company, it should be noted that we specialize in providing “highly exciting trips” and there is an element of danger present at all times.